belastingdienst/opr-paas/docs/development-guide/60_writing-documentation.md

 Break down information into logical sections and use headings and subheadings to guide the reader.
 This makes it easier for users to find the information they need.

-Ensure that you place your documentation in the right sub-section for your intended reader.
+Ensure that you place your documentation in the right subsection for your intended reader.

 **Use Lists and Bullet Points**:
 When presenting multiple items or steps, use lists to improve readability.

-**Include Examples and Call Outs**:
+**Include Examples and Call-Outs**:
 Provide code snippets or command-line examples where applicable to illustrate your points.

 !!! tip
-    Use call outs like this to highlight important information.
+    Use call-outs like this to highlight important information.
     You can use "note", "abstract", "info", "tip", "success", "question", "warning", "failure", "danger", "bug", "example" and "quote".